UPPMAX/programming_formalisms/docs/data_structures/class_design.md

     Work in `src/learners`

-???- note "Hard: a class in the learners' project"
+???- note "Hard: your own class"

-    Work in `src/weather`
+    Come up with a class you may need yourself and try to write it.

-    Don't break the main branch :-)
+    Work in `src/learners`

 - Write the class that protects its invariant